Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Becoming active again can be difficult and frustrating at first.
 Start slowly.
 Do short, easier exercises at first.
 Build up to more exercise as you feel able.
 In time, you’ll have more strength, stamina, and confidence.

 Keeping fit is a lifelong goal.
 Working at it every day will make it easier.
 If you need help along the way, don’t hesitate to ask for it.
 Get support from your family, friends, and caregivers.
-And talk to your healthcare team whenever you have questions or need assistance.
+And talk to your healthcare team before beginning any exercises and whenever you have questions or need assistance.
 They are there to help you be healthy, strong, and fit.